adiozdaniel/realtime-forum/README.md

 ## Troubleshooting

-If you experience any issues while using the application, try the following
+If you experience any issues while using the application, try the following:

 - Refresh your page.
 This issue has been reported on comments and our team are working round the clock to resolve it.
 - If that doesn't work, clear your browser cache and try refreshing the page.